Homeopathy 4 EveryoneHomeopathy ForumsHomeopathy GroupsInternational Seminars CalendarAudio LecturesVideo LecturesPosology ProHomeopathy Crosswords

 Stomach: vomiting, diarrhea during, violent and profuse, and it’s Veratrum alb.?

-So, let’s see who our three big winners are this time: We have Ravi Narayan from beautiful downtown Mumbai, we have S. C. Kursija and finally Lisa who wrote the following:
+So, let’s see who our three big winners were this time: We have Ravi Narayan from beautiful downtown Mumbai, we have S. C. Kursija and finally Lisa who wrote the following:

 Hi Elaine,